Bobby Witt Jr. Player Props: Royals vs. Guardians

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City in slugging percentage (.419) thanks to 28 extra-base hits.
+- Witt Jr. leads Kansas City with a slugging percentage of .425, fueled by 30 extra-base hits.

-- In 31.6% of his games this season, Witt Jr. has picked up at least one RBI.
-In seven of those games (8.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 34.9% of his games this season, Witt Jr. has had at least one RBI.
+He's picked up more than one in 10.5% and driven in three or more of his team's runs in three contests.

-- In 37 of 79 games this season, he has scored, and five of those games included multiple runs.
+- In 40 of 86 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.